benthie/wearables-praktikum/README.md

 ###How to use

 So how to use our wearable?
-Simply grab the 3d-printed clips, mount the electronics together with a battery pack to it, which then altogether forms the so called "<b>wearable</b>" and make sure that your Mac fullfills the above requirements.
-Plug the RFDuino USB shield into your mac and upload our RFDuino sketch to the wearable.
-After completing this step the last thing to do is start the eyeDrops Application and have fun exploring.
+Simply grab the 3d-printed clips, mount the electronics together with a battery pack on it, which then altogether forms the so called "<b>wearable</b>" and make sure that your Mac fullfills the above requirements.
+Plug the RFDuino USB shield into your Mac and upload our RFDuino sketch to the wearable.
+After completing this step the last thing to do is start the eyeDrops application and have fun exploring.

 ##eyeDrops Cocoa Application

-The eyeDrops Application is designed to offer a highly comfortable interface between the user and the wearable.
-Main task of the entire system is to detect a lack of blinking and then react correspondingly.
-The implemented reaction to such a lack of blinking is a progressive blurring of the screen in order to enforce an eye blink.
-A blurred screen can be cleared by a simple but long overdue blink.
+The eyeDrops application is designed to offer a highly comfortable interface between the user and the wearable.
+The main task of the entire system is to detect a lack of blinking and then react correspondingly.
+Our implemented reaction to such a lack of blinking is a progressive blurring of the screen in order to enforce an eye blink.
+A blurred screen can be cleared by a simple, but long overdue blink.
 And since the app only needs to control the screen, it was designed as a pure menubar application, that is there is no active window but just an icon in the menu bar.

 ###Blur mode